 Removal of littoral plants and other small caliper invasive plants in the riparian zone is also included in this budget.
+In 2020, removal efforts for littoral invasives will target areas shown in Figure 5 below.
 Littoral invasive removal efforts will address seed source and regrowth of invasive plants from above Spring Lake to Stokes Park (Section 5.3.8).
+Removal of elephant ears may be greater in fall and winter before spring growth.
 Removal efforts will also extend to treat hot spots that contribute to regrowth.
+The littoral zone will be replanted as needed to stabilize the bank.